-Yes, because the nearly 20,000 unique visitors the site has daily and its nearly 70,000 daily page views are not without implication.
+Yes, because the nearly 20,000 unique visitors the site has daily, and its nearly 70,000 daily page views are not without implication.

 If this information is anything to go by, there is every reason to believe that your next client has hit the site.
 If they have not, they would.
 Soon.

 Since its creation in 2015, RepDigger.com has grown leaps and bounds to become a sort of authority in the reviewing market.
-It has gotten a reputation that is just months short of Yelp, BBB.org and Google.
+It has gotten a reputation that is just months short of Yelp, BBB.org, and Google.

 ComplaintsBoard.com also has a good following with its negative reviews.
 See our article on it here.

 Today, more than ever, businesses spring up from everywhere and nowhere.
 As they do so, customers get even more confused as to which way to turn.
-When this is the case, a review is the decider.
+When this is the case, a review is a decider.